Health and Safety Baseline Risk Assessment

 Introduction to Baseline Risk Assessment

-The purpose involved with conducting a baseline risk assessment or HIRA is to establish an appropriate risk profile or a set of profiles.
-It is used to prioritise an action programme for the issue-based risk assessments.
+The purpose involved in conducting a baseline risk assessment or HIRA is to establish an appropriate risk profile or a set of profiles.
+It is used to prioritise an action program for the issue-based risk assessments.

 The health and safety baseline risk assessment is therefore conducted to establish a benchmark of the type as well as the size of potential hazards in the workplace, which may have an impact on the entire organisation.